qw04/conditional-flow-matching-iter-retrain/README.md

 # Iterative Retraining Implemented on top of TorchCFM: a Conditional Flow Matching library

 Everything Below is relevant and still works.
-I just added in a retrain file that tests the stability of this particular model for some example toy datasets.
+I just added in a retrain file that tests the stability of this particular model when iteratively retraining for some example toy datasets.

 <!---[![Conference](http://img.shields.io/badge/AnyConference-year-4b44ce.svg)](https://papers.nips.cc/paper/2020) -->